WRITING TUTORING

 Literacy Specialists

 We travel to you and we also offer remote services.
-Our Literacy Specialists work on decoding, encoding (spelling), reading comprehension, and writing skills.
+Literacy Specialists we work with focus on decoding, encoding (spelling), reading comprehension, and writing skills.
+We also assist children on the autism spectrum.

 Literacy Specialists

 We travel to you and we also offer remote services.
-Our Literacy Specialists work on decoding, encoding (spelling), reading comprehension, and writing skills.
+Literacy Specialists we work with focus on decoding, encoding (spelling), reading comprehension, and writing skills.
+We also assist children on the autism spectrum.

 Common Core English Language Arts (ELA) Standards & Worksheets